Bitch Better Have My Money: Production and composition

 The song was conceived in producer Deputy's apartment and consisted of a simple beat.
 Development continued when the producer had a session with writer Bibi Bourelly, who went into the recording studio and began to freestyle the initial lyrics.
 The first lyric of her freestyle was "bitch better have my money" which later became the title of the completed song.
 Following the completion of the song, Deputy believed that Rihanna would be the artist for it, stating "This is definitely something that Rihanna needs to sing.
 We was trying to figure out who could do it because Bibi killed it.
 Not anyone could just sing this record."

 After a certain period of time, Bourelly had a recording session with both West and Rihanna; it was the first time they heard the track and they both reacted positively to it.
 When they finally got a hold on the song, some changes were made to it.
 They were done by Scott, WondaGurl and West; all of them added an additional part by the end of the song.
 When Deputy was asked whether he was bothered by the adjustments that were made, he responded, "I thought it was cool.
 I didn't have any negative feelings to it.
 Rih[anna] loved it and it was really about what she wants."

 "Bitch Better Have My Money" is a trap song with a length of three minutes and thirty-nine seconds.
 According to Jim Farber of New York Daily News the song is reminiscent of the works by West, particularly the half-sang and half-rapped vocals.
 To deliver the vocals, she uses her Caribbean accent.
 Farber also called the song "shadowy" and "repetitive" and according to him results in being more a riff than a full song.
 Billboard's Jason Lipshutz found the song similar to Rihanna's 2013 single "Pour It Up".
 Brittany Spanos of Rolling Stone noted that the song differs drastically from her previous 2015 single, "FourFiveSeconds", which featured a "gentle, acoustic tone".
 Similarly, Miles Raymer of Entertainment Weekly wrote that, "'Bitch Better Have My Money' is a trap-influenced banger that's a complete 180° difference from the "countryfied" sound of 'FourFiveSeconds'."

-Lewis Corner of Digital Spy noted that the track represents a sequel to the music material present on Rihanna 2012 seventh studio album, Unapologetic, "with its swaggering hip-hop heartbeat and Rihanna's braggadocio callouts".
+Lewis Corner of Digital Spy noted that the track represents a sequel to the music material present on Rihanna's seventh studio album, Unapologetic (2012), "with its swaggering hip-hop heartbeat and Rihanna's braggadocio callouts".
 Lyrically, the song features an angrier tone than "Rihanna's usual oeuvre", "Every time I drop I am the only thing y'all playing, Don't act like you forgot, I call the shots" proclaimed along with "machine-gun ad-libs".
 Lipshutz noted that the lyrical content of the song sounded inspired by Beyoncé's 2014 single "Flawless".